Toberone-Tuna/Minecraft-Mods/README.md

 -Certain sounds are cut short and/or cut off when in the Twilight Forest dimension.

 -The Midnight mod has an error that VanillaFix catches and will constantly spam to the log.

+-Wearing the Arrowproof Vest from the SCP: Lockdown mod causes a MASSIVE memory leak that will evenetually make the game unplayable.